-Supervision is local with an ACAT accredited supervision and we aim for groups.
+CAT training supervision has always aimed to be in person and in a group.
+Your supervisor need to be an ACAT accredited supervisor.
 Sometimes trainees from further away may need to be in supervision with trainees from other CAT courses or in other years or post qualifying.
 There may be a need to travel a little further.
 Pre-pandemic it was the exception that one or two trainees had online supervision for a period of time due to no access to group supervision within a reasonable distance.
+CAT training supervision has now reverted to in person and in a group.
 See below for the current position.

 Seminars used to also be in person and essentially geographically based and so were a little harder for trainees from a distance but groups formed in creative and workable ways.
 They are ideally groups (minimum of 3) meeting for 1.5 hrs eight times a year but could opt to meet for 3 hrs four times a year.
 The group would decide when and where to meet and sometimes groups would meet when we all come together for the teaching days.
 There were occasional online meetings.
-This area could be a challenge but we always found a creative solution and it is a valuable part of the training.
+This area could be a challenge but we always found a creative solution and it was a valuable part of the training.
+This component moved online and the ease of meeting, reduced travel and the opportunity for us to group people together who are not also in the same supervision group is an advantage.
+The course therefore continues with online seminar groups.
+These are eight 1.5hour meetings per year, times to be agreed by the group.